-Trans Mountain is committed to transparency involving any and all spills that have occurred along its lines, or on partner vessels carrying Trans Mountain transported product.
-Spills are reported, and available for public knowledge.
+Trans Mountain is committed to transparency involving any and all spills that have occurred along our lines, or on partner vessels carrying Trans Mountain-transported product.
+Information about reported spills is available to the public.

-- The remaining 30% of Trans Mountain’s spills have occurred along the pipeline, with 16 incidents related to releases of crude oil from the pipeline.
-Of these spills, only eight exceeded the reporting threshold of 1.5 m3 — with just two of those eight occurring in the last 30 years.
+- The remaining 30.5% of Trans Mountain’s spills have occurred along the pipeline, with 21 incidents related to releases of crude oil from the pipeline.
+Of these spills, only nine exceeded the reporting threshold of 1.5 m3 — with just three of those nine occurring in the last 35 years.
 In all of these circumstances, Trans Mountain deployed its emergency response and spill management procedures.

-Find out more about pipeline incident reporting in Canada.
+Find out more about pipeline emergency management in Canada.

 Find out more about regulations regarding spill cleanup in Canada.